CloudChi/FX-Framework/Script_Naming.md

       - Dependencies
   - dpr > Deprecated
     - Should not be called by any NEW scripts
-      - Should eventually be replaced by newer script
-    - May still be called by existing scripts
+    - May still be called by EXISTING scripts
       - When modifying existing scripts try to replace any calls to deprecated scripts
+      - Eventually replace deprecated scripts in everywhere
     - Can be any type previously
     - For example: "dpr: sub: set all fields v3"
   - (No Prefix) > Procedures